Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Metric Score Remarks

-Support 4.1 Supportive enough for me, but not as level as Arianna.
+Support 4.1 Supportive enough for me, but not as level through the middle as Arianna.

-Cooling 3.9 Gel quilt helps, but the pillow top retains more warmth.
+Cooling 3.9 The gel quilt helps, but the pillow top still holds more warmth.

 Motion Isolation 4.3 Movement stayed muted for a plush hybrid.

-Responsiveness 3.8 Comfortable, but turns take a bit more effort.
+Responsiveness 3.8 Comfortable, but turns take more effort.

-Edge Support 4.2 Better than foam-only beds, still softer at the rim than Arianna.
+Edge Support 4.2 Better than foam-only models, though still softer at the rim than Arianna.

-Durability 4.2 Plush comfort is the likely long-term trade-off point.
+Durability 4.2 The plush top is the most likely long-term trade-off point.

 Overall 4.2 The comfort pick for side sleepers, with predictable plush trade-offs.